 Is your tire pressure low and you are wondering how to get free air near me?
-Here’s how to find gas stations with an air pump near you and other ways to get air.
+I was in the same boat so I learned how to find gas stations with an air pump near you and other ways to get air.

-While public air compression at local gas stations only costs around $.75 – $2.00 — there are other ways to get free air as well.
+While public air compression at local gas stations only costs around $.75 – $2.00 — there are other ways to get free air for your tires as well.

-Let’s explore your options to get free air near you so you can save money.
+Let’s explore your options to get free air near you so you can save money on car expenses.

 How to Get Free Air for Your Tires

 Learning about legit ways to get free air for tires is simple if you know where to look.
 Most of the gas stations and car washing companies have their own set of air machines and pumps.
 But which ones are free?
 In this post, I will explain how you can quickly get free air for tires without wasting your time.

 19 Places with Free Air Pumps Nationwide

 Free air pumps are not exclusive to gas stations.
 You can find them in plenty of commercial establishments, including tire stores or vehicle repair shops.

 Note that some franchised locations may not offer free air.

 For air pressure checks and more, visit Discount Tires in your area.
 If you’re near a branch (out of 1,000 stores in 35 states) with a “free air check” sign then no appointment is needed.
 Simply pull in and tell the cashier you need free air.
 You’ll get four free minutes of air if your tires need inflating and/or a free pressure check.